 - Facilitate repeatable, predictable processes for incident handling

 - Go beyond traditional SIEM systems in automating incident handling, information sharing, workflow, metrics and response automation

-- Replace a Security Information and Event Management (SIEM)
+- Offer micro services that make up an Open Source Security Information and Event Management (SIEM)

 - Scalable, should be able to handle thousands of events per second, provide fast searching, alerting, correlation and handle interactions between teams of incident handlers.